Classroom Rules: How to Create and Enforce Them Effectively

 Democratically, seek the ideas of every student regarding the rules.
 In doing that, request to discuss with students how those rules can help you achieve your goals for the semester.

 Through this, come out with at most ten key rules.
-After that, further, debate the usefulness of all the ten rules and finally reduce them to six.
+After that, further, debate on the usefulness of all the ten rules and finally reduce them to six.

 Step 6: Set Rewards for Obeying the Rules